zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update.md

 # Dapper - Insert and Update

+When working with databases, you will often need to insert and update records.
+When it comes to writing insert or update statements in Dapper, the simple and easy way is to use the `Execute` method, which allows you to execute a raw SQL statement.

-The `Execute()` extension method in Dapper enables you to execute a command one or multiple times and return the number of affected rows.
+The `Execute` extension method in Dapper enables you to execute a command one or multiple times and return the number of affected rows.

 This method is usually used to execute:

  - INSERT statement
  - UPDATE statement